Last week, 15 of us here at Cloudinary headed back to Las Vegas for the annual AWS re:Invent conference

 .
 We returned as exhibitors again this year since we had such a successful experience in 2015, when we introduced Cloudinary to many new companies that could benefit from our image and video management tools.

 , we were excited to be part of the conference and, as we announced early in November, are one of the first to offer a SaaS Subscription product on AWS Marketplace.

-We built Cloudinary on AWS, and offer a unique set of features designed specifically for use on AWS and when using the CloudFront CDN, including migration support for Amazon S3 buckets and upload mapping to enable dynamic, on-the-fly image manipulation, optimization and delivery.
+We built Cloudinary on AWS, and offer a unique set of features designed specifically for use on AWS and when using the CloudFront CDN, including migration support for Amazon S3 buckets and upload mapping to enable dynamic, on-the-fly image transformation, optimization and delivery.
 This SaaS Subscription offering now makes it easier for Cloudinary customers to pay for their usage as part of their existing AWS bill.

 Further strengthening our relationship, we also recently achieved Marketing & Commerce competency status from AWS.
 This designation, which is validation from AWS about our functionality, underscores the importance of Cloudinary in helping deliver cloud-based marketing and ecommerce solutions.